wvallen/aggregatedfolds_live/src/posts/250614-what-is-meaning.md

 And so we must slow the manifold.
 We must listen.
-We must allow ourselves to *hold*.
+We must allow ourselves to *hold* the fold.

 The signal is soft.
 The context is deep.